lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 3. The application at the peer P performs the following actions.

-   * If the access token is not valid anymore, the peer P deletes all the EDHOC sessions associated with the access token, as well as the OSCORE Security Context derived from each of those sessions.
+   * If the access token is not believed to be valid anymore, the peer P deletes all the EDHOC sessions associated with the access token as well as the OSCORE Security Context derived from each of those sessions.

      Note that, when specifically considering the EDHOC and OSCORE profile of ACE, an access token is associated with at most one EDHOC session (see {{Section 4.2 of I-D.ietf-ace-edhoc-oscore-profile}}).